ADO.NET Entity Framework Data Providers

 The latest ADO.NET evolution focuses on raising the level of abstraction from the logical (relational) level to the conceptual (entity) level.
 For this purpose Microsoft introduces the Entity Framework, designed to simplify data - object conversion and embed data access queries into program code.

 ADO.NET data providers from Devart support Entity Framework for all popular databases Oracle, MySQL, PostgreSQL, SQLite, DB2, and for popular cloud applications.
-Devart dotConnect product line supports all the Entity Framework versions - Entity Framework v1, v4, v5, and v6 and Entity Framework Core 1.1, 2.2, and 3.1.
-See our blog article on Entity Framework Core support.
+Devart dotConnect product line supports all the Entity Framework versions - Entity Framework v1, v4, v5, and v6 and Entity Framework Core 1.1, 2.2, 3.1, 5.0, 6.0, and 7.0.

 Support for LINQ to Entities and Entity SQL